skbio.tree.TreeNode#

 Format conversion

-Return tree from SciPy linkage matrix.
+Construct tree from a SciPy linkage matrix.

 Construct a tree from a taxonomy.